mdraw/newsgeneratorbot/README.md

 If there is a file in the same directory with the same name, but with "valid" instead of "train", this file will be automatically used as validation data.
 (For obtaining data sets, you can follow the section "Building a data set for training and validation" below or use your own text files.
 Just make sure they are at least a few hundred kilobytes big for good results.)

-The model with the best performing trainged parameter state will be saved to a `.pt` file in the CWD, with a file name based on your text data set file.
+The model with the best performing trained parameter state will be saved to a `.pt` file in the CWD, with a file name based on your text data set file.

 You can manually generate text from a trained model file by running

     python3 -m network.generate <path-to-model-file.pt>

+### Hosting the bot

 If you are satisfied with the generated text and want to run the bot with it, copy the model to `~/.newsgeneratorbot/content_model.pt`.
 If you also have trained a model for generating titles, place it in `~/.newsgeneratorbot/title_model.pt`.
 Generate your own Telegram bot API token by following the API [documentation](https://core.telegram.org/bots#6-botfather) and place the token into a file called `~/.newsgeneratorbot/token`.